PSyton/Finch/README.md

 =====

 Finch is a simple OpenAL-based sound effect player for iOS.
 The reasons for writing Finch instead of sticking with Apple’s `AVAudioPlayer` are described in my [question on Stack Overflow][so].
 The goals are simple:

 1. Play sound effects without much fuss.
 2. do not lag in the `play` method as `AVAudioPlayer` does.

 [so]: http://stackoverflow.com/questions/986983

 Now Finch can be used as sound effect player as well as background music player.

-This version of Fich support all audio formats supported by Apple’s `AVAudioPlayer`.
+This version of Finch support all audio formats supported by Apple’s `AVAudioPlayer`.
 But Finch now has support for decoder extensions.

 Installing